 The flywheel attached to the pedals using magnetic resistance should need little or no maintenance due to zero contact.
 But they tend to be more expensive to build.
 Friction mechanisms employ a belt, similar to a regular bike’s brakes and so is rubbing which can eventually degrade the material which most likely will need replacing.

-The cage design allows the spin bike rider to pull on the pedals as well as push down.
 Normally the cage pedal, a standard of many models, can be replaced by changing the crank to a cleat, most commonly Shimano Pedaling Dynamics (SPD) which has been the standard cleat design since the 1990s.
-This is more favored by the keen cyclist.
+This is more favored by keen cyclists.

 Some spin bikes come with memberships to workout videos and online groups.
 Take advantage of these if you want to get the most intense workout.

-As mentioned above the bikes we’ve included in our roundup aren’t automatically aligned to any particular interactive or immersive training program.
+As mentioned above the type of exercise bike we’ve included in our roundup aren’t automatically aligned to any particular interactive or immersive training program.

 However, using the Wahoo RPM Bluetooth or any similar device you can integrate with a whole variety of apps.
 See the L-Now 580 review.